Configure List of System Modules

 Sometimes, you may want dotTrace to treat particular user modules/assemblies as system ones.
 This may be helpful, for example, in case the user modules provide some core functionality and are not supposed to be optimized.

-After you mark a user module as a system module, all rules that are applied to methods from system modules will be applied to methods from this user assembly as well: the way the methods' time is calculated in Methods and Subsystems, system calls folding.
+After you mark a user module as a system module, all rules dotTrace applies to system methods will be applied to methods from this user assembly as well – the way the methods' time is calculated in Hotspots and system calls folding.

 To mark a user assembly as a system one